rust-lang/reference/src/destructors.md

 * The parent of a statement scope is the scope of the block that contains the statement.
-* The parent of the expression for a `match` guard is the scope of the arm that it's for.
+* The parent of the expression for a `match` guard is the scope of the arm that the guard is for.
 * The parent of the expression for a given `match` arm is that arm's scope.
-* The parent of the arm scope is the scope of the match expression that it belongs to.
+* The parent of the arm scope is the scope of the `match` expression that it belongs to.
 * The parent of all other scopes is the scope of the immediately enclosing expression.